ahmedsherif/ahmedsherif.github.io/_posts/2024-07-02-crypto-attack-jenkins.md

   show_in_post: true
 ---

-## TL;DR:
+## TL;DR

-You encountered a Jenkins instance vulnerable to CVE-2024-23897, which allows for arbitrary file read.
-Without credentials and with the /script endpoint inaccessible, You sought to leverage this vulnerability to gain further access through Jenkins.
+As a red teamer, you encountered a Jenkins instance that is vulnerable to CVE-2024-23897, which allowed for limited arbitrary file read.
+Without credentials and with the /script endpoint inaccessible, you sought to leverage this vulnerability by revealing Hudson to decypt the credentials.

 ## What is CVE-2024-23897?

->CVE-2024-23897 is a critical vulnerability in Jenkins that allows attackers to read arbitrary files on the Jenkins server, potentially leading to remote code execution (RCE).
-This vulnerability originates from the args4j library, which automatically expands file contents into command arguments when an argument begins with the "@" character.
+>CVE-2024-23897 is a critical vulnerability in Jenkins that enables attackers to read arbitrary files on the Jenkins server, potentially leading to remote code execution.
+This vulnerability stems from the args4j library, which automatically expands file contents into command arguments when an argument starts with the "@" character.

-While online resources commonly state that this vulnerability can result in RCE, they often do not elucidate the specific conditions under which this escalation can occur.
+Although online resources often suggest this vulnerability can result in remote code execution, they frequently fail to explain the specific technical details and POC required for this escalation.

 ### RCE Conditions: